stpoular/FAI/README.md

 **Full action instances for motion analysis**

 Demo file for the FAI detection algorithm presented in [1].
-It recreates the main detection experiment of [1].
+It reproduces the main detection experiment of [1].
 (You will need to download the Weizmann action dataset, which is freely available from: http://www.wisdom.weizmann.ac.il/~vision/SpaceTimeActions.html)

 You may freely use this code for academic/research purposes, provided you cite [1].